Skip to Content

 Using Global Variables in Equations

 Global variables are user-defined values set within the estimating application.
-These variables can be seamlessly utilized in the Takeoff Tool’s equation field, allowing for automated calculations based on predefined project-wide values.
+These variables can be seamlessly utilized in the equation field, allowing for automated calculations based on predefined project-wide values.

 By incorporating global variables, users can efficiently standardize and automate measurements that share a common value across multiple takeoff elements.